Summer Sailing School

 Q. What is the prerequisite for attending the Learn-To-Race Camp?

 The Learn-To-Race Camp is a non-intimidating introduction to racing sailboats.
 The only prerequisite is that students must have at least one prior class of sailing school (not including Lil' Luffers).
+Students must be comfortable with steering, tacking, gybing, and starting/stopping.
 They need to already know the basics of sailing and feel confident in sailboats before they can comfortably learn how to race.

 Q. Do you offer half day classes?